kalex19/numberGuesser/README.md

 ### Issues

-* Winner nanme on card is off center and smaller font than comp
+* Winner name on card is off center and smaller font than comp
 * Missing extension

 ### Contributors